Marketing is getting tougher.

 The average stylist charges over $300 per consultation; at 5/week, you can make over $6k per month!
 This is your time — you just need the tools.

 Here’s a trick: by this point, most attendees who’ve stayed on the webinar suspect that your product is right for them.
 They want to trust you.
-So rather than using the language of persuasion — which comes off salesy — use the language of confirmation.
+So don't use the language of persuasion, which is salesy.
+Use the language of confirmation.

-People are always more likely to take action when they feel empowered to act on their own belief, rather than convinced to act on yours.
+People take action when they feel empowered to act on their own belief, instead of convinced to act on yours.

 So write your offer with that mindset.
 Imagine you're writing it for someone who just wants to be proven right about your product.